cmosher01/Mosher-Rapp-Home-Movies/archive/recovery_from_vhs_tape/readme.txt

 Original: Super 8mm film (18 frames per second, color, silent) shot in 1967-1969.
 Put onto VHS tape, say 1985 or 1986.
 It appears that there was no synchronization between the film projector and the video taping mechanism.
+For analysis of this pattern, I wrote a python calculation program (see the sync_analysis directory).
+Through trial and error adjusting the film rate in this program, I was able to determine that the film was played at a rate that was faster than normal, just above 19 frames per second.

 Captured through Panasonic GS400 (DV format) into 2 computer AVI files (4cc: "dvsd"): mosher_home_vhs_cap1.avi contains films A and B